 We have shared some red flags and warnings from regulators, which are enough to keep oneself away from this.

-At the first glance, I was also got convinced and lured by new concept of e-growing.
-Unfortunately, there is more chance of Juicy Fields to be a scam.
+At first glance, I was also got convinced and lured by a new concept of e-growing.
+Unfortunately, there is more chance of Juicy Fields being a scam.

 Be careful and don’t invest your hard earn money in someone else influence, who is just interested to get some affiliate commission on your investment.